kghose/kghose.github.io/linux-tips/thinkpads.md

 button) but the fact that middle click opens links in a new tab in Firefox means I have to use the right click far less often.

-# PgUp PgDn keys
+# Navigation keys

-I was first exposed to the five navigation key cluster on the X220 and I _hated_ it because I'd fat-finger the PgUp/Dn keys when aiming for the cursor keys and would lose my place in the document.
+I was first exposed to the five navigation key cluster on the X220 and I _hated_ it.
+I'd fat-finger the PgUp/Dn keys when aiming for the cursor keys and would lose my place in the document.

 I began to appreciate them more when I got to the slightly larger E14/T14 keyboards _and_ learned to use the GNOME Mode key window management shortcuts.